Carrot – Romance F1

 Approx. seed count: 250sds

-Related to: Parsnip, celery, celeriac, parsley, coriander, dill.
+Parsnip, celery, celeriac, parsley, coriander and dill.

-Botanical classification: Daucus is the ancient Greek name for carrot.
+Daucus is the ancient Greek name for carrot.
 Carota means ‘red rooted’ and sativus means cultivated.

-Introduction: Carrots derive from the wild carrot which is found throughout Europe and the British Isles.
+Carrots derive from the wild carrot which is found throughout Europe and the British Isles.
 They are biennials, but are grown as annuals.
-If they are left in the ground they flower the following spring.
+If they are left in the ground they will flower the following spring.
 Carrots are one of the richest sources of Vitamin A in human nutrition.

-History: Carrots are native of Afghanistan where they were cultivated as early as 500 BC and then in the eastern Mediterranean region.
+Carrots are native of Afghanistan where they were cultivated as early as 500 BC and then in the eastern Mediterranean region.
 Orange carrots were first developed in Holland in the 17th century.
 Before then carrots were either yellow, purple or red.

 The Celts called them ‘honey underground’ due to their sweet flavour.